Smoke Damaged Home Testing in Boulder, Loveland, Longmont & the Surrounding Area

 Surface Sampling- Surface samples are submitted to determine the presence/composition of Char, Soot, and Ash.

-Heavy Metals- Samples are taken and analyzed for the presence of heavy metals such as, but not limited to, Arsenic, Cadmium, Cobalt, Chromium, Copper, Lead, and Vanadium.
+Heavy Metals – Samples are taken and analyzed for the presence of heavy metals, including but not limited to Arsenic, Cadmium, Cobalt, Chromium, Copper, Lead, and Vanadium.
 None of these metals should be present in a residential environment.

 All samples are sent to certified laboratories for professional analysis.
-Time required to complete the analysis of the sample depends on which panel is being run.
+The time required to complete the sample analysis depends on which panel is being run.

-Sampling and analysis can be performed prior to restoration to determine the level and scope of contamination within the home.
+Sampling and analysis can be performed prior to restoration to determine the extent of contamination in the home.

-Sampling and analysis can be performed post-restoration to determine the efficacy of the restoration.
+Sampling and analysis can be performed post-restoration to assess the restoration’s efficacy.

-Restoration and testing of smoke-damaged homes is a complex and technical subject.
-If you have any questions whatsoever regarding the testing, analysis, or just need some advice on how to proceed please don’t hesitate to give me a call at 720-442-0785.
-I’m here to help heal our community.
+Restoration and testing of smoke-damaged homes are complex and technical subjects.
+If you have any questions regarding testing or analysis, or just need some advice on how to proceed, please don’t hesitate to give me a call at 720-442-0785.
+I am committed to helping our community recover from such events.

 Testing to avoid:

-Particle Counts- A particle count meter is an inexpensive device that draws air through a chamber and counts the particles in the air.
+Particle Counts- A particle count meter is an inexpensive device that draws air through a chamber and counts particles.
 Results are generally given as particles/cubic meter and are sometimes grouped by size, such as “Larger than 10nm” or “Smaller than 2nm”, and are available immediately.

-I do perform surface sampling, but the results are put into context with the results from the VOC and other analyses performed.
+I do perform surface sampling, but the results are put into context with those from the VOC and other analyses.

 Chem-Sponge Test- It sounds fancy, but this test consists of taking a block of natural latex rubber in the shape of a sponge and rubbing it over a few surfaces within the home.
-You then look at the bottom of the sponge and if it’s white or brown you assume that it has only picked up household dirt and dust.
-If it’s black you assume it has picked up Char, Soot, or Ash.
+You then look at the bottom of the sponge and, if it’s white or brown, you assume it has only picked up household dirt and dust.
+If it’s black, you assume it has picked up Char, Soot, or Ash.
 That’s it.